Pesto Pasta with Spinach

 How to Make Pesto Pasta with Spinach

-Make the pesto sauce by pulsing the pine nuts, parsley, basil, parmesan cheese, olive oil, capers, lemon juice & zest, sea salt, and freshly cracked black pepper, to taste in a food processor until mostly smooth. Â
+Make the pesto sauce by pulsing the pine nuts, parsley, basil, Parmesan cheese, olive oil, capers, lemon juice & zest, sea salt, and freshly cracked black pepper to taste in a food processor until mostly smooth. Â

 Cook pasta in a large pot of well-salted water according to the package directions.
 Drain, reserving ¼ cup of cooking water, and set aside.